uobdv/Design-Verification/index.md

 > vsim &
 ```

-You may also want to check whether you can call Cadence Specman and JasperGold:
+You may also want to check whether you can call Cadence SpecMan and JasperGold:
 ```
 > specview &
 > jaspergold &